Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials: Polynomial mixing of

 For the reader's convenience, when $N=1$, equation \eqref{eqn:rLE:N-particle:epsilon} is reduced to the following system:

 The generator $\L_1$ associated with \eqref{eqn:rLE:single-particle:epsilon} is given by

-Before diving to the explicit construction of a Lyapunov function, we briefly discuss the heuristic argument to derive such a function.
+Before diving into the explicit construction of a Lyapunov function, we briefly discuss the heuristic argument to derive such a function.
 To this end, let us introduce the Hamiltonian $H$ defined as

 A routine calculation gives

 Observe that the ansatz choice of $H$ does not satisfy the Lyapunov bound \eqref{ineq:LV<-V^alpha} so as to deduce a mixing rate.
 In order to achieve the desired Lyapunov effect, it is necessary to modify $H$ appropriately.
 To this end, on the one hand, when $|q|\to \infty$, we follow \cite{mattingly2002ergodicity} and employ the usual trick by combining $H$ with the cross term $\la q,p\ra$.
 On the other hand, when $|q|\to 0$, we adopt the framework of \cite{duong2024asymptotic, lu2019geometric} and perturb $H$ by the term $\la q,p\ra/|q|$.
 In other words, the next ansatz choice has the form